Spurring the evolution of the traditional office workplace is the rapid and widespread rise of the ‘digital nomad’.

 Why we’re a part of the movement

-Here at This Is Publicity, we use remote working to our advantage.
+Here at This Agency, we use remote working to our advantage.
 Concise and clear communication between co-workers is essential; and it’s something we have in abundance.
 So while we may be nomadic in terms of location, daily conversations and collaboration means we’re never alone and have a strong sense of team (or tribe!).

 From a personal perspective, we find that as a virtual agency, the benefits of remote working are fantastic; allowing us to have a great work/life balance.
 Plus there’s no daily commute, so travel costs are greatly reduced and we have more time to do other things.